Learning Ukulele with Curt

 The Song-Based Approach

 The song-based approach is one where you pick a song and the song tells you what you need to know to perform the song.
 This approach really needs the guidance of someone who already knows how songs work and the components of songs in general.
-And, specifically, can guide you in learning that particular song.
+And, specifically, can guide you in learning that particular song and discovering the ingredients that can be re-used for future songs.

 A Systematic Approach